Retrieve secrets from AWS Secrets Manager

 In applications, you can retrieve your secrets by calling GetSecretValue

 in any of the AWS SDKs.
-You can also call the HTTPS Query API directly.
+For examples, see Get a secret value in the AWS SDK Code Examples Library.
 However, we recommend that you

 cache your secret values by using client-side caching.
 Caching secrets improves speed and